merliot/hub/README.md

 AI-integrated device hub.

 What does that mean?
-It means you can control and interact with your physical devices, your security camera, your thermometer, seamlessly using natural language from an LLM host such as [Claude Desktop](https://claude.ai/download) or [Cursor](https://cursor.com).
+It means you can control and interact with your physical devices, your security cameras, your thermometer, seamlessly using natural language from an LLM host such as [Claude Desktop](https://claude.ai/download) or [Cursor](https://cursor.com).
 The hub is a gateway between AI and the physical world.